 Hey!
 I’ve got a new solo project/album out today!
 Magpie Pi- Love Songs in A Minor Crash.
-I know a lot of you are aware of my upcoming novel, however I’ve also been secretly writing a mock opera/concept album loosely based on it, but with some significant differences.
-I’m hoping to put together a band later this year and record this album properly, but for now here’s the garage band version I recorded over the last five days in my bedroom.
+I’m hoping to put a band together and record this album properly someday, but for now here’s the garage band version I recorded over the last five days in my bedroom.

 By Bradley Dowies